Classical Athens: Athenian hegemony (448–430 BC)

-Pericles – an Athenian general, politician and orator – distinguished himself above the other personalities of the era, men who excelled in politics, philosophy, architecture, sculpture, history and literature.
+Pericles – an Athenian general, politician and well known figure – distinguished himself above the other personalities of the era, men who excelled in politics, philosophy, architecture, sculpture, history and literature.
 He fostered arts and literature and gave to Athens a splendor which would never return throughout its history.
 He executed a large number of public works projects and improved the life of the citizens.
 Hence, this period is often referred to as "Age of Pericles."
 Silver mined in Laurium in southeastern Attica contributed greatly to the prosperity of this Athenian Golden Age.

 During the time of the ascendancy of Ephialtes as leader of the democratic faction, Pericles was his deputy.
 When Ephialtes was assassinated by personal enemies, Pericles stepped in and was elected general, or strategos, in 445 BC; a post he held continuously until his death in 429 BC, always by election of the Athenian Assembly.
 The Parthenon, a lavishly decorated temple to the goddess Athena, was constructed under the administration of Pericles.